tekknolagi/isdt/lecture-notes/1-cli.md

 [^kind-of]: This is still just a guess, but it is a more educated guess.
 You
-    could very well decide to write those bytes into a file and use them for some other purpose -- bytes are bytes are bytes are bytes, after all.
+    could very well decide to write those bytes into a file and use them for some other purpose---bytes are bytes are bytes are bytes, after all.
 But it is a *convention* to use these bytes to denote an ELF binary.

 There is another kind of magic number, hex 23 21 ("#!", pronounced any number